Ambition – The Fuel That Drives Growth

 The ambition of the Damgaard brothers was to become the global leader in the market for ERP systems to companies with revenues of between 5 and 500 million dollars.
 With that ambition as their leading light, they had to learn the trade of all the disciplines required to grow a business faster than the market and faster than their competitors (of which many had the same ambition).
 It is like taking off in a Cessna and rebuilding it into an Airbus 380 while you are still airborne.
 Delivering on such an ambition requires studying new approaches, listening to and learning from others.
 It requires developing the art of leadership and delegation.
 It requires that you stop doing the things that worked well yesterday but now stand in the way.
 It requires saying goodbye to people that did well in the past but no longer match the challenges going forward.
-It requires that you look in the mirror every morning and consider if you have what it takes to drive the business forward to fulfill that ambition.
+It requires that you look in the mirror every morning and consider if you have what it takes to drive the business forward to fulfil that ambition.

 The ambition is the leading star, and everything else becomes variables.
 But you must still play by the book of ethics.
 Making a dent in the universe while leaving a trail of broken people and other casualties along your journey doesn’t count.

 I will claim that the Damgaard brothers and also the founders of Navision Software made a serious effort applying healthy ethical principles in the way they conducted their business.
 I will also claim that their principles and behaviour constitute a major portion of the recipe for their financial success.
 Taking care of the people around you always pays off in the long run.